-After being pictured knitting at the Olympics, champion diver Tom Daley has put crochet and yarn back in the public eye.
+After being pictured knitting at the Olympics, champion diver Tom Daley put crochet and yarn back in the public eye.
 Keen knitter Dee Marques looks at the health benefits of this popular pastime – from reducing anxiety to improving cognitive function.

 Two years ago, I was browsing a crafts store website when something caught my eye.
 All I saw was a beautifully vibrant teal colour, and then I realised it was yarn.
 I really wanted to have that colour in my life, so I thought that if that meant learning to knit, so be it!
 I ordered the yarn, found some YouTube tutorials, and haven’t stopped knitting since.